Architecture

 Writes follow a strict ordering to prevent stale cache state:

-- Append to S3.
-Rows are appended to the namespace's Lance table via LanceDB's native append API.
+- Merge-insert into object storage.
+Rows are written to the namespace's Lance table via LanceDB's merge-insert, keyed by

 - Record metrics.